FlyinPancake/1password-flatpak-browser-integration/README.md

 # 1Password Flatpak Browser Integration

 This script will automatically add support for 1Password to integrate with Flatpak web browsers on Linux.
-I haven't tested every browser, so add a comment if it doesn't work for your browser.
+We have not tested every browser, so make an issue on this repo if it doesn't work for your browser.

 Note: The 1Password app itself needs to be installed as a native package.

 To use this script, follow these steps:
-1. Download the script (right-click on "Raw" and click "Save Link As").
-2. Open your terminal in the directory that you downloaded the script to.
-For example, if it's in your Downloads folder, run `cd Downloads` after opening your terminal.
-3. Mark the script as executable using the command `chmod +x 1password-flatpak-browser-integration.sh`.
+1. Clone this repository, such as by running `git clone https://github.com/FlyinPancake/1password-flatpak-browser-integration` in your terminal.
+2. Enter the directory of the repository using `cd 1password-flatpak-browser-integration`.
-4. Run the script using the command `./1password-flatpak-browser-integration.sh`.
+3. Run the script using the command `./1password-flatpak-browser-integration.sh`.
-5. When it asks, enter the Flatpak application ID of your browser, then press Enter.
+4. When it asks, enter the Flatpak application ID of your browser, then press Enter.
 If it's not listed, the easiest way to find it is to run `flatpak list --app --columns=application | grep -i <browser name>`, replacing `<browser name>` with the name of your browser.
-6. Restart both 1Password and your browser.
+5. Restart both 1Password and your browser.

-This is generally made following [this guide](https://www.1password.community/discussions/1password/flatpak-browser-and-native-desktop-app/108438), but I'll add some further explanation as to how it works here.
+This is generally made following [this guide](https://www.1password.community/discussions/1password/flatpak-browser-and-native-desktop-app/108438).
+Some information on how it works is below.

 # Native Messaging Hosts